1994 P&G Taiwan Women's Tennis Open

 The 1994 P&G Taiwan Women's Tennis Open was a women's tennis tournament played on outdoor hard courts at the Taipei Municipal Tennis Court in Taipei, Taiwan that was part of the Tier IV category of the 1994 WTA Tour.
-It was the seventh and last edition of the tournament and was held from 14 November through 20 November 1994.
+It was the seventh and last edition of the tournament and was held from 14 November to 20 November 1994.
 First-seeded Wang Shi-ting won the singles title and earned $18,000 first-prize money.